fhdsl/code_review/README.md

 # Code Review

-A repository with tips about code review and implementing it in a lab
+A repository with tips about code review and implementing it in a lab.